Ecosystem health: Meaning

 While this captures significant ecosystem properties, a generalization is elusive as those properties do not necessarily co-vary in nature.
 For example, there is not necessarily a clear or consistent relationship between productivity and species richness.
 Similarly, the relationship between resilience and diversity is complex, and ecosystem stability may depend upon one or a few species rather than overall diversity.
 And some undesirable ecosystems are highly productive.
 "If species richness is our major normative target, then we should convert the Amazon rainforest even faster into pasture."

 "Resilience is not desirable per se.
 There can be highly resilient states of ecosystems which are very undesirable from some human perspectives, such as algal-dominated coral reefs."
 Ecological resilience is a "capacity" that varies depending upon which properties of the ecosystem are to be studied and depending upon what kinds of disturbances are considered and how they are to be quantified.
 Approaches to assessing it "face high uncertainties and still require a considerable amount of empirical and theoretical research."

 Other authors have sought a numerical index of ecosystem health that would permit quantitative comparisons among ecosystems and within ecosystems over time.
 One such system employs ratings of the three properties mentioned above: Health = system vigor x system organization x system resilience.
 Ecologist Glenn Suter argues that such indices employ "nonsense units," the indices have "no meaning; they cannot be predicted, so they are not applicable to most regulatory problems; they have no diagnostic power; effects of one component are eclipsed by responses of other components, and the reason for a high or low index value is unknown."

+Clement Loo argues that “if one becomes wedded to one particular guiding concept regarding the key factors … one runs the risk of failing to recognize other more relevant factors.”
+“There is little reason to suppose … that an account of ecosystem health – particularly one that focuses on as few factors as vigor, structure, and resilience – ought to be able to be particularly useful generally.”
+And is “failure to recognize how heterogeneous the biological world is.”